This plant has no fragrance

 Taraxacum officinale is a herbaceous, tap-rooted, perennial plant from the Asteraceae family.
-Easy to grow and easy to enjoy, the Dandelion with its green foliage and yellow flowers is a multipurpose plant that will grow almost anywhere, brighten up your garden, attract birds and insects of all kinds and prove to be useful in a variety of ways.
+Easy to grow and easy to enjoy, the Dandelion with its toothed, green foliage and yellow flowers is a multipurpose plant that will grow almost anywhere, brighten up your garden, attract birds and insects of all kinds and prove to be useful in a variety of ways.
 The showy flowers, and indeed the whole plant has been and is still used in a variety of culinary and medicinal applications.
 This plant is often found in the wild in Northern Europe.

 The leaves are best harvested when the plant is young and tender (and less bitter).
 You can harvest the greens throughout the growing season.
 Roots can be harvested in the fall of the second year of growth.
 Pull the entire root from the ground and avoid breakage.